 Italy’s myriad wine regions offer a challenge and deep satisfaction to wine lovers.
-The diversity of landscapes and grape varieties is out of this world, and as a result Italy produces the largest range of wine styles in Europe.
+The diversity of landscapes and grape varieties is out of this world, and as a result, Italy produces the most extensive range of wine styles in Europe.
 Wine tasting in situ is the ultimate way to learn about wines, and there are few places more alluring than Italy!
-Discover gourmet Michelin starred restaurants and Alpine wines in Trento; taste white truffles with your Barolo in Langhe; visit medieval hamlets during your wine tour of fairy tale Chianti; let the turquoise sea and Greek ruins of Taormina enchant you while tasting the volcanic wines of Mount Etna; sail down the Grand Canal of Venice on a gondola while sipping on Prosecco.
+Discover gourmet Michelin starred restaurants and Alpine wines in Trento.
+Taste white truffles with your Barolo in Langhe; visit medieval hamlets during your wine tour of fairy tale Chianti; let the turquoise sea and Greek ruins of Taormina enchant you while tasting the volcanic wines of Mount Etna; sail down the Grand Canal of Venice on a gondola while sipping on Prosecco.

 Friuli-Venezia Giulia Wine Region

 Friuli Venezia Giulia is one of the most unique and fabulous wine regions in Italy.
 It's home to a myriad of small, high quality family-run vineyards.

 Lombardy, located in northwestern Italy, is home to many important wine regions including Valtellina, Franciacorta, Lugana and Garda, and Oltrepò Pavese.

 Franciacorta Wine Region